snowem/snowem/README.md

 ## A Quick Start

-Steps to integrate video streams:
+Steps to integrate video streams using [javascript sdk](https://github.com/snowem/sdkjs).

 **Step 1**: Integrate directly SnowSDK javascript sdk into your web application.
 When SnowSDK is loaded, it invokes _snowAsyncInit_ if it is defined.
 Once it is called, you can initlialize SnowSDK with _init_ function.
 The _init_ function requires domain name or ip address of Snowem Websocket Service.